Encryptioncode/graphic-website/README.md

   - it takes some time to load in the begining because it has to load the images

 - computer animating
+  - takes time in the beginning to load because there are 143 frames
   - has multiple frames from different angles and display them one by one
   - also it takes almost 300 lines of code for the animation and 143 for the image loading